cs-icon.svg

 }

-Once the addEditableTags() method is executed, the entry passed against the first parameter is updated as follows:
+After executing the addEditableTags() method, the entry passed as the first parameter gets updated like this:

 {